pnirosha-deloitte/product-expo/README.md

 # product-expo
-For clear understanding ,u check the product document which is shared here.
+For clear understanding ,u can check the product document which is shared here.
-Let us start building the infrastructure
+## Let us start building the infrastructure
 So Lets Start by installing terraform
 # Step 1 :
 Install the terrafom.